 Sacral Chakra Meaning and Hindu Deities

-Parvati, also known as Uma, is the Hindu goddess of fertility, love and devotion as well as divine strength and power.
-She is the gentle and nurturing aspect of the goddess energy and the consort of Shiva.
+Parvati, also known as Uma, is the Hindu goddess of fertility, love and devotion.
+She is also known for inner strength and power.
+Parvati is the gentle and nurturing aspect of the goddess energy and the consort of Shiva.

-Parvati is part of a trinity of Hindu goddesses that also includes Lakshmi and Saraswati, the goddess of knowledge and learning.
 She is the mother of Ganesha and Kartikeya.
 (Learn more about Ganesha, the elephant-headed Hindu god.)

+Parvati is part of a trinity of Hindu goddesses that also includes Lakshmi and Saraswati, the goddess of knowledge and learning.
 Parvati is the daughter of Himavan (the god and personification of the Himalayas) and Queen Mena.
 Parvati’s name is derived from the Sanskrit words for “mountain” and can be translated as “daughter of the mountains.”

 Physical Organs and the Sacral Chakra